This is how we make our dent in the universe.

 Institutions that enable

-Based on the conceptualizations of Karl Popper in “Open Society and its enemies” the most fundamental precondition for (piecemeal) societal innovation is an open society – a society with a true separation of powers that enables ideological pluralism in a society.
+Based on the conceptualizations of Francis Fukuyama and Karl Popper the most fundamental precondition for (piecemeal) societal innovation is an open society – a society with a true separation of powers, rule of law and democratic accountability that enables ideological pluralism in a society.
 This is what we aim towards.

 How do we apply this?